Ballinfull - Lissadell House

 Early twentieth century?

-Poltergeist activity broke out in the house shortly after it was filled with Egyptian and Syrian artefacts brought back from the Middle East by Owen Phibbs.
+Poltergeist activity broke out in the house shortly after the arrival of Egyptian and Syrian artefacts brought back from the Middle East by Owen Phibbs.
 Servants were driven away, while the house sometimes shook to the very foundations.
 Eventually the family moved away and left the house to rot.

 Streedagh - Somewhere along the Sligo/Bundoran road